Backyard Baseball 2001: 2025 remaster

 Reviews of the game's remaster, Backyard Baseball '01, have praised its faithfulness to the original version.
 Massimo Marchiano of ClutchPoints, in particular, expressed appreciation towards Playground Productions and Mega Cat Studios for bringing Backyard Baseball 2001 to modern devices with his only criticism directed towards the mobile version's controls.
+In a 2026 review released the day before the release of the 2026 Backyard Baseball game, Chris Studley of New Baseball Media praised the game's simplicity and replay value.